Make-School-Courses/WEB-1.0-Web-Foundations/Lessons/11-JS-Objects.md

 ### Create a Repo for your final

-Create Repo and Make first commit.
+Create a GitHub Repo and make your first commit.

 ### Assess yourself